Generally, dogs are energetic; they love running around, jumping over objects, playing with people, and having a good time.

 Remember how dogs and humans have similar health problems?
 Well, it turns out dogs can also develop heart problems such as arrhythmia, heart valve degeneration, and heart muscle disease.

 Research shows that CBD's antioxidative and anti-inflammatory properties may minimize risk factors associated with heart diseases.
-With inflammation being a major cause of many heart diseases, there is evidence that CBD may protect the heart, as studies on mice with heart attack and diabetes demonstrate.
+With inflammation being a major cause of many heart diseases, there is evidence that CBD may protect the heart, as studies on mice with heart attack and insulin producing health conditions demonstrate.

 CBD may be beneficial in preventing tumor growth